-As part of the group's long term vision, and change of business model, the group has decided to write off its minority stake in a German sportswear supplier.
-This decision allows the group to focus its time and resources to growing its core business.
+As part of the group's long term vision, and change of business model, the group holds an equity position in the above companies to further support its marketing and distribution efforts in Australia, China and USA.

 14. Property, plant and equipment - group